 The Company has established a Remuneration Committee with written terms of reference in compliance with paragraph E.1 of the CG Code.
-The Remuneration Committee is chaired by Professor Zhang Wei, an independent non-executive Director with Mr. Yang Ping, a non-executive Director, Dr. Senerath Wickramanayaka Mudiyanselage Sunil Wickramanayaka and Dr. Ang Peng Huat, independent non-executive Directors, as members.
-The Remuneration Committee held two meetings during the reporting year.
+The Remuneration Committee is chaired by Dr. Ang Peng Huat, an independent non-executive Director with Mr. Loh Kin Wah, a non-executive Director and Dr. Senerath Wickramanayaka Mudiyanselage Sunil Wickramanayaka, an independent non-executive director as members.
+The Remuneration Committee held one meeting during the reporting year.
 The Remuneration Committee held a meeting to, among other things:

-- review and approve the remuneration package of executive Directors and senior management of the Group; and - make recommendations to the Board on the remuneration of the non-executive Directors in accordance with Code Provision E.1.2(c).
+- review and approve the remuneration package of executive Directors and senior management of the Group; - make recommendations to the Board on the remuneration of the non-executive Directors in accordance with Code Provision E.1.2(c); and - to review and/or approve matters relating to share schemes under Chapter 17 of the Listing Rules.